drclongstaff/shiny-clots/README.md

 <img src="./images/screenCapSq.png" alt="zymogen"
 	title="Curves and calculations for zymogen activation" width="602" height="826" />

-The app can be used to calculate rates of simple chromogenic substrate hydroloysis, rates of absorbance versus time squared, or by providing a few parameters, the rate of substrate activation in pM/s
+The app can be used to calculate rates of simple chromogenic substrate hydrolysis, rates of absorbance versus time squared, or by providing a few parameters, the rate of substrate activation in pM/s

 Detailed help notes are available <A HREF = "./docs/ZymogenActn06_help_notes.pdf" TARGET="_blank">here</A>